Get

 The Cat Fanciers Association Breed Standard for the Siamese accepts four colors: Seal, Blue, Chocolate, and Lilac.

 Seal-Point Siamese cats have bodies in a pale cream to fawn color, with warm tones.
 This can shade into a lighter cream on their stomachs and chests.
 Their points are a very dark brown, sometimes almost black.
-Their paw pads and nose leather is the same color as their points.
+Their paw pads and nose leather are the same color as their points.

 Chocolate-Point Siamese cats have ivory-colored bodies, without any lighter shading on their stomach or chest.
 Their points are a warm milk chocolate color.
 Their paw pads and nose leather are cinnamon pink.